Friday, November 14, 2008

 The Problem with Cash Money

-2. currently necessary, but largely hated.
+- The Penny currently necessary, but largely hated.
 Pennies tend to fall out of circulation, ending up in mason jars and storm drains.
 This requires The Mint to make more, at cost to the tax payer.
 Additionally, the cost of making a penny rises with materials cost (zinc and copper).

-4. often used, but not durable.
+- The Dollar Bill often used, but not durable.
 Dollar use has increased over time due to inflation (where one dollar used to suffice, now you need two; that's double the wear).
 The dollar bill accounts for almost half of all currency production, and each bill only lasts about 21 months in circulation.
 Coins are much more durable than bills, able to last for decades.

-6. 7 different notes, 1 shape and texture.
+- US Bills 7 different notes, 1 shape and texture.
 US cash money is bad news for the blind population, as it is impossible to feel the difference between any of the bills.
 This can lead to shortchange scams against the blind and other problems.

 Not being content with mere complaining, we have proposed solutions for each of these.
 For now, I will present the solution to #2: The Dollar Problem.

-1. Introduce a Dollar Coin
+- Introduce a Dollar Coin Check.

-4. Consumers will still need a convenient way to pay strippers.
+- Increase production of the $2 bill Consumers will still need a convenient way to pay strippers.
 Making the Jeffersonian Note a commonly-used bill will effectively halve the demand for the $1.
 Additionally, this will reduce the heavy-pants problem that would occur if only $1 coins were used to make change; with sufficient $2 bills in circulation, customers should only ever get one dollar coin in their change, max.

-5. Withdraw the $1 from circulation
+- Withdraw the $1 from circulation Who needs it?

 End result: commerce will continue without the dollar bill, and The Treasury will save a bunch of money.
 Using 2007 numbers, the Bureau or Engraving and Printing spends over a million dollars per day to manufacture dollar bills: